Use guest access and external access to collaborate with people outside your organization

 This article describes two of the options for collaborating with people outside your organization:

-- External access - A type of federation that allows users to find, call, and chat with people in other organizations.
-These people cannot be added to a team unless they are invited as guests.
+- External access - A feature that allows users to find, call, and chat with people who have Microsoft identities, including those from other organizations.

-- Guest access - Guest access allows you to invite people from outside your organization to join a team.
-Invited people get a guest account in Azure Active Directory.
+- Guest access - A feature that allows you to invite people from outside your organization to join a team.
+Guests can also call, chat, and meet with people in your organization and you can share files and folders with them.
+Invited people get an Microsoft Entra B2B collaboration guest account in your directory.

-To configure external access, see Manage external access.
+To configure external access, see Manage external meetings and chat with people and organizations using Microsoft identities.

 Use guest access to add a person from outside your organization to a team, where they can chat, call, meet, and collaborate on files.
 A guest can be given nearly all the same Teams capabilities as a native team member.
 For more information, see Guest experience in Teams.

-Guests are added to your organization's Azure Active Directory as B2B collaboration users and must sign in to Teams using their guest account.
-This means that they may have to sign out of their own organization to sign in to your organization.
+Guests are added to your organization's Microsoft Entra ID as B2B collaboration users.
+They must sign in to Teams using their guest account.
+If the normally use Teams with another Microsoft 365 organization, they need to switch organizations in Teams to interact with your organization.

 Guest access is available to the following tenants: